-Research grants payable relate to 27 (2015: 31) approved applications to which PCFA is presently committed.
-These will be paid over the next 4 financial years according to the agreed letters of offer.
+Research grants payable relate to 34 (2016: 27) approved applications to which PCFA are presently committed.
+These will be paid over the next 3 financial years according to the agreed letters of offer.

-Specialist Nursing Program payable is based on funds received from or committed by the Federal Government via the Department of Health during the 2015/16 financial year.
+Specialist Nursing Program payable is based on funds received from or committed by the Federal Government via the Department of Health during the 2014/15 financial year.
 Contracts have been awarded to provide nurses in hospitals at various locations around Australia and funds will be set aside for evaluation of the program.
 These funds are to be expended over several years.